Jumptime unraveling of Markovian open quantum systems: Jumptime averaging

-In the standard unraveling (\ref{Eq:jump_expansion}) of the walltime evolution equation (\ref{Eq:Lindblad_master_equation}), quantum trajectories are averaged over at specific times $t$.
-In general, $\rho(t)$ then contains contributions from any jump order $n$. {\it Jumptime unraveling}, instead, harnesses the insight that quantum trajectories can alternatively be bundled together at a given jump order $n$, i.e., by averaging over quantum trajectories immediately after they have completed $n$ jump events (irrespective of their type).
+In the unraveling (\ref{Eq:jump_expansion}) of the walltime evolution equation (\ref{Eq:Lindblad_master_equation}), quantum trajectories are averaged over at specific (wall)times $t$.
+In general, $\rho_t$ then contains contributions from any jump order $n$. {\it Jumptime unraveling} is based on the insight that quantum trajectories can alternatively be bundled together at a specified jump order $n$, i.e., by averaging over quantum trajectories immediately after they have completed $n$ jump events (irrespective of their jump types).
 Importantly, different trajectories in general arrive at the $n$th jump at different times.
-Time $t$ is then replaced by the jump order $n$, $\rho(t) \rightarrow \rho_n$, and
+Time $t$ is then replaced by the jump order $n$, $\rho_t \rightarrow \rho_n$, and